SciPyCourse2021/notes/12_organizing/12_exercises.md

     git config --global user.name "First Last"
     git config --global user.email my@email.com
     ````
-    In windows, use the Git Bash command line instead of the usual windows command line.
+    In windows, use the Git Bash command line or Anaconda prompt instead of the usual windows command line.

 2. Create an empty folder somewhere on your computer.
 Call it `testproject`.
 Go to that folder in the command line.
 Create a new git repository within that folder using `git init`.
 See if you can locate the hidden `.git` folder that was just created (try `ls -al` in Mac/Linux, or `dir /ah` in Windows).